irajgill/irajgill/README.md

 ## 🚀 About Me

+I'm passionate about leveraging technology and code to tackle real-world challenges.
+Currently working on blockchain domain but I actively follow emerging technology trends to stay ahead and integrate diverse tech stacks for innovative and effective solutions.
+I’m a quick learner, a collaborative team player, and always open to working on projects and disruptive ideas.

 - 🔭 I'm currently working on various projects spanning different technologies
 - 🌱 I'm always learning and exploring new frameworks and tools
 - 👯 I'm looking to collaborate on open source projects